prebid/prebid.github.io/dev-docs/bidders/visx.md

 ---

 ### Note
-To be able to use the full bandwidth of VIS.X high impact ad products, we strongly recommend to disable SafeFrames:
+To be able to use the full bandwidth of VIS.X high impact ad products, we strongly recommend disabling SafeFrames:
 - If you are using Google Ad Manager (GAM), make sure the “Serve in Safeframe” box in creative settings is unchecked,
 - If you are using AppNexus Seller Tag, make sure the enableSafeFrame parameter is set to False.